V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 vipashchithah - one who aware of his mind.
 But here one is striving in that path of becoming stitaprakya (one who has mastered his senses).

 **yatataha** - true effort.
 There are 5 dimensions to this word.
-1. Striving excertion - In anything you want to achieve in life is the first one is Hardwork the capacaity to excertion from own.
+**1. Striving excertion** - In anything you want to achieve in life is the first one is Hardwork the capacaity to excertion from own.
-2.
+**2. Attempting (Trying)** Is your effort is casual ?
+It should be best Your effort

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzU4NTUwMDIxLC0zNjY2MDYwNjQsMTI3Nj
+eyJoaXN0b3J5IjpbMTI3Njc1OTM1NSwtMzY2NjA2MDY0LDEyNz
-I2Njk4MSw0NjA0NTY5MzYsLTE4ODc3NDkyODEsLTEyMzEwMTYy
+YyNjY5ODEsNDYwNDU2OTM2LC0xODg3NzQ5MjgxLC0xMjMxMDE2
-MTddfQ==
+MjE3XX0=
 -->